Extension Logo

 Silvopasture: Establishment and Management Principles for Minnesota is a best management practice manual that reviews all aspects of silvopasture.

 The Silvopasture Learning Network is a joint program between Extension, the Sustainable Farming Association and Great River Greening.
-In addition to studying the impacts of silvopasture as an approach to restoring oak savanna ecosystems, this project aims to scale up the use of silvopasture for oak savanna restoration through outreach activities and development of a peer network to foster farmer-to-farmer learning, promote advocacy and facilitate volunteer efforts to expand natural resource conservation.
+In addition to studying the impacts of silvopasture as an approach to restoring oak savanna ecosystems, this project aims to scale up its use for oak savanna restoration through outreach activities and the development of a peer network to foster farmer-to-farmer learning, promote advocacy, and facilitate volunteer efforts to expand natural resource conservation.

 Extension educators are available to aid in designing a silvopastoral site.